mmattel/EET-Solmate/README.md

 ## solmate.py

 This is the main program that imports all other components.
-It also has a proper CTRL-C handling.
+It also has a proper CTRL-C and SIGTERM handling.

 To parametrize, you either can use: